 Apologeet.nl

-Part 1 — Clarifying the Terms
+Christian Stance on Abortion – Part 1 Terms NederlandsPart 1 — Clarifying the Terms

 Introduction

 Talking with my daughter is often an interesting experience.
 She is almost 17 and her view on the world isn’t much different from that of mine.
 However, the things that she reads, hears and discuss on the internet are pretty challenging.
-I kind of thought that the whole issue around abortion wasn’t discussed anymore—people are saturated and just don’t want to hear that debate anymore.
+I kind of thought that the whole issue around abortion wasn’t discussed any more—people are saturated and just don’t want to hear that debate any more.
 I was wrong!
 The topic is very much alive, and not only among the older generation.
 Turns out that many teenagers have a hard time getting their heads around this topic.

 When I uploaded my last video, the one on Romans, I asked her what she would like me tackle next.
 Abortion!
 Was her direct answer.
 I asked her why, and she said that it was the first thing that came to her mind.
 When you ask me about the first thing that pops up, it would definitely be something else.
 Not to say that abortion isn’t important.
-No, it is one of the most important things we as Christians ought to discuss.
-It directly touches on our worldview.
+No, it is one of the most critical things we as Christians ought to discuss.
+It directly touches on our world-view.
 But I have studied the issue so often, I have discussed it a trillion times, so I guess I am the one who got saturated, maybe even doused off.
 Shame on me!

 The Approach

 Okay, here is how I would like to approach this topic.
 I will mostly follow the lines as used in my paper.
 You see, some Christians are mute on this topic.
 This is unfortunate and unnecessary because there are good theological and reasonable arguments to take a firm stand in this debate.
 We are not going to discuss the issues from a theological standpoint only, but also from a secular, that is not related to religion, perspective.
 Especially the arguments that appeal to reason are a bit of a challenge.
 More often than not, this approach is considered to be cold and heartless.
-This is not strange if you that the world around us is rapidly changing from an intellectual orientated society towards an overly anti-intellectual one.
-Many prefer emotional arguments to facts (just see what is happening during the covid drama).
-Anyway, in the end I will try to give some suggestions on how Christians can participate in the debate overall.
+This is not strange when you consider that the world around us is rapidly changing from an intellectual orientated society towards an overly anti-intellectual one.
+Many prefer emotional arguments to facts (just see what is happening during the COVID-19 drama).
+Anyway, in the end, I will try to give some suggestions on how Christians can participate in the debate overall.

 Clarifying Terms

-Before I start it might be good to clarify some terms.
+Before I start, it might be good to clarify some terms.
 Terminology makes a distinction in development.
 Often the unborn is referred to as an embryo in its earliest stage of development and when this stage is over the foetal stage begins (normally eight to ten development weeks for the embryonic stage).
-These terms do not make matters easier though.
-Emotionally people tend to take a different stance towards ‘something’ which is called an embryo than towards the term ‘baby’ or ‘child’.
+These terms do not make matters easier, though.
+Emotionally, people tend to take a different stance towards ‘something’ which is called an embryo than towards the term ‘baby’ or ‘child’.
 Still, I will use the terms ’embryo’ and ‘foetus’ because they signify the period of development.

 I might use the term ‘sanctity of life’ somewhere down the line.
 ‘Sanctity of life’ is generally used by those who oppose technologies or practices that they believe break the clear value of human life.
 It is best understood as the respect that is owed to human life as the gift of God (Acts 17:25).
 The Bible teaches us that we have the duty to protect and respect human life (e.g. Genesis 9:5).
-The Bible is clear about the respect and responsibility we as humans have towards each others’ life (Genesis 4:9; Deuteronomy 21:1-9).1 For Christians this means that all human life is sacred and that this does not depend on culture, race, state of consciousness, colour, physical ability/disability etcetera (Acts 17:26).
+The Bible is clear about the respect and responsibility we as humans have towards each other’s life (Genesis 4:9; Deuteronomy 21:1-9).1 For Christians this means that all human life is sacred and that this does not depend on culture, race, state of consciousness, colour, physical ability/disability etcetera (Acts 17:26).

 Endnote